 Did you know Content Delivery Networks are not only for static sites?

-You probably know that you can speed up static web content delivery by using a content delivery network (or CDN).
-In case you don’t know – a CDNs stores your static web content closer to your customer so that your content loads faster.
-But, did you know that a CDN can also speed up dynamic content?
+You probably know that you can speed up static web content delivery using a content delivery network (or CDN).
+But, in case you don’t know – a CDNs stores your static web content closer to your customer so that your content loads faster.
+But did you know that a CDN can also speed up dynamic content?

 You can go serverless with PHP on AWS Lambda!